Erika - Operations

 My favorite Christmas movie, besides every claymation Christmas special featuring the voice of Burl Ives, is the quintessential American action film, Die Hard.
 It has all of the essential elements of a great holiday film: peak wisecracking Bruce Willis as an everyman hero, classic snide Alan Rickman (RIP), copious cowboy references, a Christmas party gone off the rails, East Coast-West Coast cultural tension, intrafamily strife resolved within a crisis, exploding glass buildings, skepticism of bureaucratic efficacy, a thwarted terrorist-heist plot, unalloyed victory in the face of impossible odds, navigation via elevator shafts and air ducts, outstanding 80s hairstyles, and crisp one-liners delivered into a walkie talkie.
 Time to book my tickets for the holiday showing at Alamo Drafthouse.
 Yippiee-ki-yay for Christmas!

-Brian - Logistics
+Brian - eCommerce

 The Nightmare Before Christmas.
 It's a very versatile movie that can double as a Halloween or Christmas movie.
 Either way, it helps get me into the holiday spirit.